canonical/hotsos/defs/README.md

 #### raises
 Defines the issue and message we want to raise.
-For example a check may want to raise an issue using type core.issues.issue_types.Foo with a message that contains format fields that need to be populated with results.
+For example a check may want to raise an issue using type core.issues.Foo with a message that contains format fields that need to be populated with results.

 format

 ```
 raises:
-  type: core.issues.issue_types.<type>
+  type: core.issues.<type>
   message: <str>
   format-dict: <dict>
   search-result-format-groups: [<int>, ...]